programminghoch10/Lygisk/README.md

 Migrating from Magisk to Lygisk is easy and does not remove installed modules.

 Just uninstall the Magisk app and [install Lygisk via recovery](#installation).
 Full uninstall should not be necessary.

 It's the same way for switching back to Magisk.

-## Lygisk vs Magisk
+## Lygisk vs. Magisk

 Lygisk has been developed for one specific case: